Umpqua Bank Plaza

 Umpqua Bank Plaza is a 19-story office building in Downtown Portland, Oregon, United States.
 Faced with red brick, the structure is 263 ft tall and has 265000 ft2 of space.
 Opened in 1975 at a cost of $16 million, the building was designed by Wolff, Zimmer, Gunsul, Frasca (now known as ZGF Architects).
 Originally named the Benjamin Franklin Plaza after tenant Benj.
-Franklin Savings and Loan, the building was later renamed after current tenant Umpqua Holdings Corporation.
+Franklin Savings and Loan, the building was later renamed after former tenant Umpqua Holdings Corporation.